-Cubic Yards of Material to be Removed: All dredging authorized shall not exceed 1,000 cubic yards of material removed below the plane of mean high water (MHW) or ordinary high water (OHW).
-Authorization under this permit is limited to open water channels for navigation access, and must be a single and complete project.

-Maximum Depth of Dredging: Dredging depth must be no greater than that of the controlling navigational depth of the adjacent waters and dredge depths shall not exceed six (6) feet below mean low water or ordinary low water.
+- All dredging authorized shall not exceed 1,000 cubic yards of material removed below the plane of mean high water (MHW) or ordinary high water (OHW).
+Authorization under this permit is limited to open water channels for navigation access and must be a single and complete project. - Dredging depth must be no greater than that of the controlling navigational depth of the adjacent waters and dredge depths shall not exceed six (6) feet below mean low water or ordinary low water.